Quantum Control and General Recursion beyond the Unitary Case: A Programming Language for Quantum Control

 \subsection{Syntax}

-We present a quantum language mixing both classical and quantum control.
-Let $(\mathcal{X},\preceq)$ be a countably infinite set of variables $\p,\q,\qr,\q',\ldots$ equipped with a total order $\preceq$.
-Let $\prec$ be the induced strict order. \emph{Statements} are defined by the grammar in Figure~\ref{fig:syntax}.
-We explain each statement as follows. $\tb{skip}$ is a no-op statement.
-The statement $\tb{new qbit }\q$ initializes the qubit variable $\q$ in the state $\ket{0}$, and $\tb{discard}$ traces out its argument.
-The statement $\q *=U$ applies an arbitrary unitary gate $U$ to $\q$.\footnote{The considered gates will be restricted to $H$ and $T$ in Section~\ref{section:universality_approx}.} $S_0;S_1$ applies $S_0$ then $S_1$ in a sequence.
+We present a quantum language mixing classical and quantum control.
+Let $(\mathcal{X}, \prec)$ be a totally strictly ordered and countably infinite set of variables $\p,\q, \ldots$ The \emph{statements} of the language are described by the grammar in Figure~\ref{fig:syntax}.
+We provide some brief explanations on statements. $\tb{skip}$ is a no-op statement. $\tb{new qbit }\q$ initializes the qubit variable $\q$ in the state $\ket{0}$, and $\tb{discard}$ traces out its argument.
+The statement $\q {*}{=}U$ applies the single-qubit unitary gate $U$ to $\q$.\footnote{As we will see in Section~\ref{section:universality_approx}, the considered gates will be restricted to $H$ and $T$.} $S_0;S_1$ applies $S_0$ then $S_1$ in a sequence.
 The statement $\tb{meas}\ \q\ (0\rightarrow S_0,1\rightarrow S_1)$ performs a standard computational basis measurement and executes $S_0$ or $S_1$ depending on the outcome.
-The statement $\tb{while }\q\ \tb{do }S$ is a classically-controlled loop: with each iteration, the control qubit $\q$ is measured in the computational basis, and the loop is exited once output $0$ is obtained.
-The $\tb{qcase}\ \q \ (0\rightarrow S_0,1\rightarrow S_1)$ statement corresponds to a quantum conditional without measurement of the control qubit $\q$.
-Therefore, the choice between $S_0$ and $S_1$ is coherently controlled.
+The statement $\tb{while\,}\q\ \tb{do\,}S$ is a classically-controlled loop: with each iteration, the control qubit $\q$ is measured in the computational basis, and the loop is exited once outcome $0$ is obtained.
+The statement $\tb{qcase}\ \q \ (0\rightarrow S_0,1\rightarrow S_1)$ is a quantum conditional without measurement of the control qubit $\q$.
 Var$(S)$ is inductively defined as the set of variables appearing in the statement $S$.